 The loan must be made to an income eligible borrower to purchase a home in which they will reside and whose purchase price is within the limits for the program.

 Reservations are entered by the lender through Lender Online, an internet-based reservation system.
 Once an eligible reservation is entered, the lender receives an immediate confirmation.
-Lender Online is available 24/7 and provides up-to-the-minute status on loans from reservation to submission of final documents.
+Initial access to Lender Online is provided to the established Administrative Contact, who then provides access to other lender staff and re-sets their passwords when necessary.
+A training video for reserving a loan is available with the other training resources.

 The underwriting standards for Maryland Mortgage Program loans are the standards of the applicable insurer or of the master servicer, whichever are more stringent.